pedroql/mvflow/website-src/content/articles/implementing-your-view-actions-flow.md

 Cons:

 * You might still need some custom handling for something that doesn't fit any binding provided by the library

+## Which option should I use

+We have shown three different ways to implement your flow.
+All three are valid options and have different tradeoffs as we saw.
+If by now you have a preferred way to do it, we suggest you apply it and don't finish reading this paragraph.
+If you are still reading this, we suggest you give a shot to callback flow.